microsoftgraph/entra-powershell/module/Entra/docs/Get-EntraUserThumbnailPhoto.md

 ```

 ### -ObjectId
-The object ID of the user for which the thumbnail photo is retrieved
+The object ID of the user for which the thumbnail photo is retrieved.

 ```yaml
 Type: String